 - Mileage reimbursement for travel to medical appointments

-Why do workers’ compensation claims get denied?
+Why do workers’ compensation claims sometimes get denied?

-- Lack of witnesses or inconsistent reporting
+- Lack of witnesses or a consistent description

-- Delays in seeking medical treatment
+- Delays in seeking medical care

-- Positive test results for drugs or alcohol
+- Positive tests for drugs or alcohol

 - Being misclassified as an independent contractor